taromorimoto/teuvopeltoniemi/_posts/news/2022-10-01-Presentation-at-AEMI-conference-Portugal.md

 ---
 layout: post
-title: Presentation at the AEMI conference
+title: Utopian presentation at AEMI conference
-categories: [Events]
+categories: [Presentation]
 ---
-"Towards a better world - The Scandinavian Utopian Communities from 1700s until 1900s" at the AEMI conference in Fafe, Portugal 18.9.-1.10.2022.
+Presentation "Towards a better world - The Scandinavian Utopian Communities from 1700s until 1900s" at the AEMI conference in Fafe, Portugal 18.9.-1.10.2022.